Gulix/MSETemplates/this_is_not_a_test-equipment.mse-style/readme.txt

-Style for the This is Not a Test model cards.
+Style for the This is Not a Test equipment cards.

 "This is Not a Test" is a game by "World's End Publishing":
       http://worldsendpublishing.com/

-The TNT roster background image is Copyright 2015 World's End Publishing and is used with the kind permission of Joseph McGuire.
+The TNT equipment background image is Copyright 2015 World's End Publishing and is used with the kind permission of Joseph McGuire.